-7. Conclusion
+8. Conclusion

 This paper applies operations management models to clinical trial drug supply chains and demonstrates their potential impact.
 Specifically, we consider a class of dynamic economic lot size models under the risk of demand failure - the failure-risk models.
 We show that the stochastic failure-risk models can be transformed to corresponding W-W models where only the cost parameters need to be adjusted according to the failure risk and destruction cost.
 Therefore, many of the classic results for W-W models directly apply here.
 Most interestingly, the planning horizon theorem (Theorem 2) indicates that learning during clinical trials does not affect supply decisions under certain conditions.
-We also show that the failure risk induces more frequent production by changing the effective inventory holding costs and time discount factors.
 Our numerical study (based on our observation of the industry) reveals that while the failure-risk model does not always call for a production plan different from the W-W model, certain combinations of holding, production, and setup costs lead to substantive savings.